Supported operating systems

 Flatcar

-An operator automatically reboots Nodes that require it.
+An operator reboots Nodes that require updates.